Amadeo Giannini: Film industry and wine industry

 Giannini helped nurture the motion picture and wine industries in California.
-He loaned Walt Disney the funds to produce Snow White, the first full-length, animated motion picture to be made in the US.
+He lent Walt Disney the funds to produce Snow White, the first full-length, animated motion picture to be made in the US.
 During the Great Depression, he bought the bonds that financed the construction of the Golden Gate Bridge.
 During World War II, he bankrolled industrialist Henry Kaiser and his enterprises supporting the war effort.
 After the war, he visited Italy and arranged for loans to help rebuild the war-torn Fiat factories.
 Giannini also provided capital to William Hewlett and David Packard to help form Hewlett-Packard.

 Transamerica Corporation

 Giannini founded another company, Transamerica Corporation, as a holding company for his various interests, including Occidental Life Insurance Company.
 At one time, Transamerica was the controlling shareholder in Bank of America.
 They were separated by legislation enacted by the U.S. Congress in 1956, with the passage of the Bank Holding Company Act, which prohibited bank holding companies' involvement in industrial activities.